 In this guide, we show how easy it is to get one of the most popular GUI’s installed called GNOME Desktop.
 Some of the special features of GNOME are Activities overview.
 This special feature give one click access to show all open windows and programs running in the background.
-Also has a powerful integrated search feature.
-Which allows you to keep all your work in one single place for quick access.
+It also has a powerful integrated search feature which allows you to keep all your work in one single place for quick access.
 It also can sync up to various online accounts like Gmail, Facebook, and many others.

 A server with Debian 8.2 installed.
-If you do not have a server already, you can visit Atlantic.Net’s Cloud Hosting Services page and spin a new server up in under 30 seconds.
+If you do not have a server already, you can visit Atlantic.Net’s Cloud Server Hosting page and spin a new server up in under 30 seconds.

 This installation for GNOME will not function properly on anything less that 1gb.
 We highly recommend 2gb ram or more.